DIPlib/diplib/src/documentation/design.md

 function itself takes care of everything.

 *DIPlib* does expose a few templated functions to the user.
-However, these templates typicaly abstract the type of a constant (see, for example, the function `dip::Add` with a templated `rhs` argument), and never that of an image.
+However, these templates typically abstract the type of a constant (see, for example, the function `dip::Add` with a templated `rhs` argument), and never that of an image.
 Such a template is always a trivial function that simplifies the library user's code.